 The exercise will be comprised of around 350 personnel from 24 Allied Member States and partner countries: Albania, Belgium, Bulgaria, Czech Republic, Germany, Denmark, Estonia, France, Greece, Hungary, Latvia, Lithuania, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Turkey, United Kingdom, United States; Azerbaijan, Georgia and Sweden.

-Humanitarian bodies like the inter-governmental organizations International Committee of the Red Cross (ICRC), United Nations Department of Peacekeeping Operations (DPKO) and the United Nations World Health Organization (WHO, observer) will also be present during the exercise providing direct feedback and mentorship to exercise participants.
+Humanitarian bodies like the inter-governmental organizations International Committee of the Red Cross (ICRC) and United Nations Department of Peacekeeping Operations (DPKO) will also be present during the exercise providing direct feedback and mentorship to exercise participants.

 - March 18 - Opening Ceremony.
 Location: Georgia Ministry of Defence Army Hall, Tbilisi, Georgia.